-Work Package 1 delivers the tollowing reports.
-(D der notes Deliverable) work r ackage r ronowing reports.
+Work Package 1 delivers the following reports: (D denotes Deliverable)

-Number Name Content D 1.1.1 Methodology Outline of the methodology used in reports D 1.1.2 Current skills need Also referenced as: • Current needs • Current skills Skills need as found by surveying maritime professionals D 1.1.3 Future skills and competence need Also referenced as: • Future skills • Future needs Skills need as perceived by industry leaders and visionaries D 1.2.1 Skills and competence GAP, current and future.
+Number Name Content D 1.1.1 Methodology Outline of the methodology used in reports D 1.1.2 Current skills need Also referenced as: Current needs Current skills Skills need as found by surveying maritime professionals D 1.1.3 Future skills and competence need Also referenced as: • Future skills • Future needs Skills need as perceived by industry leaders and visionaries D 1.2.1 Skills and competence GAP, current and future.
 Also referenced as: • Skills and competence gap Summary of D 1.1.2 and D 1.1.3 above D 1.2.2 Identification of mismatches on a structural basis Reviewing findings in previous reports and relating them to the structure of obtaining skills in the shipping industry D 1.2.3 Impact on occupational profiles How findings in previous reports impact occupational profiles D 1.3 Recommendations for Education and Training.
 Short: Recommendations for MET Summary of findings of previous reports and impact and recommendations for METs